Charles H. Lundquist College of Business

 The applicant should also provide any other pertinent information for consideration.
 Applicants are judged on their academic abilities and promise; their potential for leadership; and their commitment, readiness, and motivation to complete the program.
 Please visit links for each program to explore requirements specific to each program.

-In addition to proficiency in mathematics, MBA and MActg applicants must complete an online tutorial in accounting, economics, finance, and statistics in the summer before matriculation.
+Applicants should demonstrate proficiency in mathematics.
 MActg applicants with a business degree other than accounting must complete additional accounting courses.

-MActg.
-To start winter term, the deadline is October 15; to start spring term, the deadline is January 15.
+MAcc.
+To start winter term, the deadline is October 15; to start spring term, the deadline is January 15; to start fall term, the deadline is April 15.

 MBA and MSF.
 A rolling admission system is used.
 The early-decision deadline is October 15; round two is January 15, round three is March 15, and round four is May 15.
-The deadline for international applicants is February 15.
-Admission for applicants whose applications are received after March 15 is granted only if space is available in the incoming class of students.
+The deadline for international applicants is March15.
+Admission for applicants whose applications are received after May15 is granted only if space is available in the incoming class of students.

 Admission for the OEMBA